 (Offered as WAGS 202 and BLST 242 [US].)
 Love, courtship, and putting a “ring on it” continue to be a central concern in African American women's literature and contemporary black popular culture.
 Do these thematic issues around matrimony signal apolitical yearnings or an allegory for political subjectivity?
 In this course we will examine what gender, race, class, and sexuality reveal about the politics of marriage and family.
 Surveying the growing discourse in media outlets such as CNN and The Washington Post regarding the "crisis" of the single black woman, students will analyze the contentious public debates regarding love and marriage and connect them to black women's literature, culture, and black feminist literary theory.
 We will explore love and family through literature, music, film, documentary, and popular fiction.
 Authors and texts covered will range from Nella Larsen to Ann Petry and Bessie Smith to Aretha Franklin.
 Writing Attentive.
 Expectations include diligent reading, active participation, two writing projects, weekly response papers, a group presentation, and various in-class assignments.

 Limited to 20 students.
 Open to first-year students with consent of the instructor.
 Spring semester.
-Keiter Fellow and Visiting Professor Henderson.2016-17: Offered in Fall 2016
+Keiter Fellow and Visiting Professor Henderson.2017-18: Not offered

 (Offered as MUSI 227 and BLST 244 [US].)
 One of two courses that trace the development of jazz from its emergence in early 20th-century New Orleans to its profound impact on American culture.
 Jazz History after 1945 explores the emergence of bebop in the 1940s, the shift of jazz's relationship with American popular culture after World War II, and the dramatic pluralization of jazz practice after the 1950s.
 We will also look at the emergence of fusion and the jazz avant-garde of the 1960s and 1970s, and theorize the reformulation of "tradition" during the 1980s.
 Central to our examination will be the phenomenon of "neoclassicism" common in jazz discourse today, measuring that against the radical diversity of jazz practice around the world.
 Many figures central to the development of the varied post-bebop directions in jazz will be discussed: Miles Davis, John Coltrane, the Association for the Advancement of Creative Musicians, Ornette Coleman, the New York Downtown scene, and many others.
 Two class meetings per week.